Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 Some of these files can be found on the website `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/>`_, which is associated with the book:

-*Interactive data visualization: foundations, techniques, and applications*, by Matthew Ward, Georges Grinstein, and Daniel Klein. [#footnote1]_
+*Interactive data visualization: foundations, techniques, and applications*, by Matthew Ward, Georges Grinstein, and Daniel Keim. [#footnote1]_

 .. _tulip_directory: